ElektraInitiative/libelektra/doc/help/elektra-granularity.md

 and structure of all keys cannot work with a partial key set.

 It is problematic to have too many keys in one backend.
 The applications would need memory for unnecessary configuration data.
-Instead we recommend introducing several mount points to split up the keys into different backends.
+Instead, we recommend introducing several mount points to split up the keys into different backends.
 Splitting up key sets makes sense if any application requests only a part of the configuration.
 No benefits arise if every